devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 *Code Snippet 1: Number List (Imperative)*

-Here we want to print every entry in the list that is bigger then 3.
+Here we want to print every entry in the list that is bigger than 3.
 We explicitly tell the framework to go through the List one by one and check each value.
-In the declarative version, we simply state how our result should look like, but not how to reach it:
+In the declarative version, we simply State how our result should look like, but not how to reach it:

 ``` dart
 List numbers = [1,2,3,4,5]